Arpit2601/Dconnect/README.md

 5) On main page just show all the posts in card form with search and sort by upvotes.
 For users show a side pane with search functionality.
 6) Edit user profile.
+7) Uncaught (in promise) TypeError: Cannot read property 'appendChild' of null at Object.render (app.js:110)
+   When going to user page from users div in main page.
+8) Align card footer with its body.

 Documentation:
 Suppose you are Account40 and are on page of Account41 then